 RNA technology at CPI

 Extensive capabilities in lipid nanoparticle technology and state-of-the-art equipment can support the synthesis, purification, manufacture, and encapsulation of both mRNA and saRNA using lipid nanoparticle technology.
-And we’ve developed steps to enable scale-up to 4L synthesis of a saRNA and lipid nanoparticle encapsulation process – achieving the largest scale RNA vaccine manufacture in the UK.
+And we’ve developed steps to enable scale-up to 4L synthesis of a saRNA and lipid nanoparticle encapsulation process and beyond – achieving the largest scale RNA vaccine manufacture in the UK.

 A pandemic legacy

 Having firmly established itself as a main contender in the vaccine space, the race is on for the next major breakthrough for RNA technology.
 There is no question that the targeted, intense research carried out in the search for a COVID-19 vaccine over the past year has massively accelerated our scientific understanding and progress in this technology.
 With around 2550 active clinical trials in RNA vaccines and therapeutics currently ongoing worldwide, we can expect to see increased capacity building and enhancement of the technology from a collective scientific community.
 This is the important legacy of the pandemic.